 Best Bluetooth speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bluetooth speakers you can buy in 2019.

-It can be a tricky task finding the right Bluetooth speaker can be tricky.
-The market is awash with models, as every consumer electronics manufacturer from Apple to Ultimate Ears tries to get a piece of the action.
+It can be a tricky task finding the right Bluetooth speaker.
+You've no shortage of options, with every consumer electronics manufacturer from Apple to Ultimate Ears trying to get a piece of the action.
 We've rounded-up our pick of the top Bluetooth speakers across all shapes, sizes and prices to give you the best chance of picking a product you'll be over the moon with.

 Before you pick the first Bluetooth speaker that takes your fancy, it's worth considering what you actually want from it – you two will be together for some time, after all.
 Will it mainly be used at home?
 In that case you'll want something that's mains-powered.
 Do you want to be able to build a multi-room system around it?
 A smart Bluetooth speaker with with a built-in virtual assistant might be something to consider.
-If you want flexibility from your Bluetooth speaker and the ability to withstand the elements, then it sounds like a rugged, portable Bluetooth speaker with a built-in rechargeable battery will be your best shot at long-term compatibility and musical happiness.
+If you want flexibility from your Bluetooth speaker and the ability to withstand the elements, then it sounds like a rugged, portable speaker with a built-in rechargeable battery will be your best shot at long-term compatibility and musical happiness.

 The best Bluetooth speakers don't sacrifice on sound quality, either.
-Some offer stunning 360-degree sound while other models can be connected together and used in a stereo pair for a more traditional listening experience.
+Some offer impressive, room-filling, 360-degree sound while other models can be connected together and used as a stereo pair in a more traditional configuration.
 With prices starting at under £100 and going right up to £1000, there should be a Bluetooth speaker out there for you.
 And with Black Friday around the corner (plus a fair few What Hi-Fi?
 Awards 2019 winners in the mix here) there's no better time to keep your eyes on the prize.